ehmatthes/django-simple-deploy/docs/design_docs/rationale.md

 `django-simple-deploy` solves a long-standing problem in the Django community: *How can we make people's initial deployment experience as straightforward as possible?*

-This has not been an easy problem to address, because when it comes to deployment we find ourselves dependent on hosting platforms.
-These platforms may not have good documentation to begin with, they might have stale documentation and unmaintained support libraries, to name two common issues when dealing with hosting platforms.
+This has been a difficult problem to address, because when it comes to deployment we find ourselves dependent on hosting platforms.
+These platforms may not have good documentation to begin with, or they might have stale documentation and unmaintained support libraries, to name a couple common issues when dealing with hosting platforms.

 > `django-simple-deploy` is a stable API for making initial deployments across multiple platforms.

 `simple_deploy` is an abstraction layer between your project, and a hosting platform.
-As long as this project is maintained, you can configure your project for deployment by running `manage.py simple_deploy --platform platform_name`, against any supported platform.
-If the platform changes its deployment process, we just update this library and your deployment commands still work.
-This benefits people new to deployment, people familiar with deployment who just want to push simple projects, and people creating teaching resources that need more stability than a hosting platform can promise.
+As long as this project is maintained, you can configure your project for deployment by running `manage.py deploy`, against any supported platform.
+If the platform changes its deployment process, we just update that platform's plugin and your deployment commands still work.
+This benefits people new to deployment, people familiar with deployment who just want to push simple projects, and people creating teaching resources that need more stability than a hosting platform can provide.

 ## Guiding questions